CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/data-types/scopes/scope-option.md

 Please see [Instantiating an enumeration type][] for further information.

-### Convert TextEncodingFormat to Text
+### Convert ScopeOption to Text

-The following table shows some of the ways that a `TextEncodingFormat` can be converted to text.
+The following table shows some of the ways that a `ScopeOption` can be converted to text.

 | Method | Example | Result | Editor&nbsp;Support | Notes |
 |-|-|-|-|-|